tgogos/CS_notes/microservices/README.md

 ![](./imgs/k8s-turn.jpg)

+**Spoiler**
+ - microservices trade complexity for velocity
+ - use the sidecar pattern and tradeoff latency and efficiency for developer productivity
+ - service meshes provide a lot of value, especially around encryption and observability
+ - they require a mature engineering organization
+ - if your business finds success, you organization will have to move to SoA (Service oriented Architecture) and you will start feeling the pain.
+Then the "service mesh" is coming for you one way or the other.
+But VERY few companies get here...

 ## complexity for velocity?
 (Sep 2019)
 Microservices trade **complexity for velocity**.
 While achieving the latter is not guaranteed, the former always is! [tweet](https://twitter.com/bibryam/status/1172050320442241026)